nullhack/python-project-template/README.md

 Flake8 linting to enforce standardized Python coding, virtual environments using Poetry, workflow automation using Poe the Poet, code formatting using black and a space optimized Dockerfile to kickstart your project and run tests using the power of Docker containers.

-All you need to do is to install [Cookiecutter](https://cookiecutter.readthedocs.io/en/1.7.2/usage.html)!
+You only need to install [Cookiecutter](https://cookiecutter.readthedocs.io/en/1.7.2/usage.html)!

 ---